CloudMigrator Quick Start Guide

 - Nested Public Folder Name - The name of the top-level Public Folder under which other Public Folders will be nested if 'Nest Public Folders' is true.

-- File Size - The maximum message size, in bytes, that will be migrated, anything larger will be ignored.
+- Maximum File Size - The maximum message size, in bytes, that will be migrated, anything larger will be ignored.